Bunion Surgery Specialist in Dallas & Frisco

 When people think of bunions, they often imagine a large bump on the side of an older person’s foot.
 But what are they?
 Where do they come from?
 At first, you might think of bunions as a natural part of the aging process.
 However, these bumps do not occur for everyone, and have a few notable causes.
 Sometimes, these bumps even cause pain or limit your foot’s movement.

-An estimated 64 million people in the United States report suffering from bunions each year, according to the University of Pittsburgh Medical Center.
+An estimated 3 million people in the United States report suffering from bunions each year, according to the University of Pittsburgh Medical Center.
 While you can’t always feel anything from a bunion, that doesn’t mean your condition is not worsening.

 At SPORT, our Dallas orthopedic surgeons treat a wide range of foot conditions, such as sprained toes, and perform a variety of surgeries, including ankle replacements, heel spur surgery, and bunion surgery.
 We’re committed to getting you back on your feet, both literally and figuratively.
 Reach out to our team of professionals to schedule your appointment.
 Together, we’ll form a customized plan to treat your bunions, eliminate your pain, and improve your quality of life.
 Call today at 469-200-2832 to get your life back on track.

 What are Bunions?